HuaweiREN/MJ_forest_server/README.md

 In this repository, server code is included.
 If you want to implement it to your project.
 Please feel free to deploy them on your WeChat developer tool.

+NOTE: you have to also add "node_modules" file into each file package.
+You can download the "node_modules" automatically because it is embedded in the WeChat Developer Tool -> Clound Function.

 # Attachments:
 ## Introduction